-Obviously Donald Trump must be highly in favor of bankruptcy, since he has filed at least 6 bankruptcies for his businesses.
-Whether you like or dislike Donald Trump, do you think he is a smart and astute business person?
+In my opinion, Donald Trump must be highly in favor of bankruptcy, since he has filed at least 6 bankruptcies for his businesses.

-President Trump's business empire is apparently worth billions and billions.
+Donald Trump's business empire is supposedly worth billions..
 I wonder if he would be a multi billionaire if he had not taken full advantage of the fairly liberal United States Bankruptcy laws.

-Over the last few years, close to 2 million people have been filing each year.
-As more people learn the real truth about bankruptcy and it's benefits, who knows, maybe 3 million or more people might file for bankruptcy this year.
+Over the last few years, about 1 million or more people have been filing for bankruptcy each year.
+As more people learn the real truth about bankruptcy and it's benefits, who knows, maybe 2 million or more people might file for bankruptcy this year.

-If the President of the United States has used our bankruptcy laws to get a fresh financial start on at least 6 different occasions, why would anyone else hesitate to use our laws for the purposes for which they were intended: to legally forgive your debts so you can begin anew, and have a much brighter financial future for yourself and your family in the years ahead.
+If the President of the United States used our bankruptcy laws to get a fresh financial start for his businesses on at least 6 different occasions, why would anyone else hesitate to use our laws for the purposes for which they were intended: to legally forgive your debts so that you can begin anew, and have a much brighter financial future for yourself and your family in the years ahead.

 Bankruptcy is your legal right under the United States Constitution, and many people will tell you that bankruptcy got its start in the Bible, in the Old Testament book of Deuteronomy, which speaks of forgiveness of debt every 7 years and the Year of Jubilee.

 If you file a successful Chapter 7 bankruptcy, all or virtually all of your debts will be totally forgiven by the federal government in less than 4 months.
-By way of illustration, you can be fully released from the following debts: credit cards, medical bills, personal loans, mortgages, car payments, old income taxes, legal fees, utility bills and phone bills, pay day loans, surcharges on your driver's license (and have your driving privilege restored, if it was revoked only due to surcharges), wage garnishments, frozen bank accounts, and many more.
-You can also stop foreclosure on your home, stop sheriff's sales, reduce monthly mortgage payments and car payments, stop people from suing you, stop repossessions of your vehicle, and (if you act quickly) get your vehicle back after it has been repossessed.
+By way of illustration, people who file a successful bankruptcy can be fully released from the following debts: credit cards, medical bills, personal loans, mortgages, car payments, some old income taxes, legal fees, utility bills and phone bills, pay day loans, surcharges on their driver's license (and have their driving privilege restored, if it was revoked only due to surcharges), stop wage garnishments, release money from frozen bank accounts, and lots more.
+People can also stop foreclosure on their home, stop sheriff's sales, reduce monthly mortgage payments and car payments, stop people from suing them, stop repossessions of their vehicle, and (if they act quickly) get their vehicle back after it has been repossessed.

-So what do I think Donald Trump thinks about bankruptcy?
-Well, it is only an educated guess, but I guess Donald Trump might say something like this:
+So if you were to ask me, what do I think Donald Trump thinks about bankruptcy?
+Well, this totally a guess on my part, but I would guess that Donald Trump might say something like this:

 “In the right circumstances bankruptcy is one of the smartest things a person can do.
 Be intelligent, and don't worry about those credit card companies; they probably make billions like me every year, and they won't miss you.